title

-Japan's ruler, Hojo Tokimune (r.
-1268-84), was known for leading the Japanese forces against the invasion and for having spread Zen Buddhism and Bushido among the warrior class.
+The Shogun, Hojo Tokimune (r.
+1268-84), was known for leading Japan's forces against the invasion and for having spread Zen Buddhism and Bushido among the warrior class.
 In the wake of the invasion he extended his power, appointing nine new governors in western Japan, six of them members of the Hojo or allied clans.

-As with the first invasion, Shinto priests described the storm that smashed the Mongol invasion as divine intervention – as a god (kami) wind (kaze).
-Japan's victory over the Mongols gave its military sense of superiority that would remain to 1945.
+As with the first Mongol invasion, Shinto priests described the storm that smashed it as divine intervention, as a god (kami) wind (kaze).
+Japan's victory over the Mongols gave its military a sense of superiority that would remain to 1945.
 And among the Samurai it reinforced the notion that the shogunate was the right form of government.

-Japan was now more defense conscious, and new taxes were levied to maintain defensive preparations for the future.
-A new discontent arose against the Hojo shogunate, some of it from those who had expected more compensation for their help in defeating the Mongol.
-Rule by the Hojo family was weakened by discontent.
 Officials of the Hojo shogunate had created two contending imperial lines to alternate on the throne.
 In 1318 a new emperor Go-Daigo, ascended the throne.
-When it was his turn to step down, instead he raised an army in an attempt to overthrow the shogunate.
+When it was his turn to step down, he instead raised an army in an attempt to overthrow the shogunate.
 In 1332 the shogunate's army won.
 The shogunate exiled Go-Daigo and placed another emperor on the throne.
-In 1333, Go-Daigo escaped and won enough allies to his side while the Hojo shogunate was abandoned by some its crucial backers.
+In 1333, Go-Daigo escaped and won enough allies to his side while the Hojo shogunate was abandoned by crucial backers.
 The result was a military victory for Go-Daigo.
-Rule by the Hojo clan and rule from Kamakura was over.
-An attempt to re-establish rule by the emperor – the so-called Kenmu restoration – had begun.
+Rule by the Hojo clan and rule from Kamakura that had begun in 1185 was at an end.
+An attempt to re-establish rule by the emperor, the so-called Kenmu restoration, began – an attempt to restore traditional royal family rule after 150 years of a military rule.

 Sources